Le Boquet, Pont-Farcy, Normandy, France

 ené Cordhomme, a carpenter, and his bride Marie Goddard are pictured here with their wedding guests in front of the schoolmaster's house at Pont-Farcy.

-They spent the early years of their marriage in a house next to the schoolmaster, Monsieur Madeline, who himself appears in this photograph along with his wife and, perhaps, their young daughter.
+They spent the early years of their marriage in a house next to the schoolmaster, Monsieur Madeline, who himself appears in this photograph along with his wife and their young daughter who was to become Mme Née.

 The school-master's house (the right-hand part of the building in this picture) was still standing in 2011.
 The left-hand part was demolished to make way for new school buildings and a playground.